chriskrycho/v4.chriskrycho.com/2014/dont-be-rude.txt

 Date: 2014-07-12 15:30
 Description: Customer service matters.
 In this post, I explain how I bid a company adieu because they talked down to me.
 Don&lsquo;t be like them.

+###### Note
+I have left the original post here as I wrote it, but there is an important [addendum](#edit-and-addendum) at the bottom of the post that you should make sure to read (and note in particular the [further addendum](#further-addendum)).

+This post came off as pretty critical of MarketCircle, and that *really* wasn't my point.
+I wanted to use a bad experience I had with MarketCircle to illustrate a general principle, *not* to poke at any particular company.
+I did that poorly in this particular piece; for some follow-up on that see [this post](http://www.chriskrycho.com/2014/i-wrote-it-wrong.html) which I wrote later that day, analyzing how and why this piece so spectacularly failed to accomplish my desired goals.

+In any case, I do not want this piece to turn people off of using MarketCircle's software.
+I leave the unedited version below because I believe in having the intellectual integrity to own one's mistakes.
+This was one of mine.

+---

 The quickest way to make me bid your company or product farewell is to patronize me.
 Don't talk down to me.
 Never treat me like anything but an adult.
 The moment you do, I am gone.